DavesCodeMusings/school-coding-lab/docs/rpi/fleet/Fleet-HOWTO.md

 ### Continuing Access Point Setup from the Serial Console
 After attaching the serial cable, plug the USB end into your laptop and power up the Pi.
 The system will restart and you'll need to log in again.
 Serial console will be available, so use that to log in.
 You may need to tap Enter once or twice to get a login prompt.
 This is normal with serial consoles.

->If this sounds too complex and you want to just stick with using a monitor and keyboard in a pinch, that's fine too.
+>If this sounds too complex and you want to just stick with using a monitor and keyboard, that's fine too.
 However, the automation will still enable serial console regardless of it being wired or not.
 This will not cause a problem.

 Once logged in, run the Ansible playbook a second time to finish up the remaining tasks.